 The content of the CPI basket is reviewed and updated by Statistic Canada every two years to ensure that the basket of goods and services included in the CPI remains relevant.
 The weights of each major component are updated to reflect the spending patterns obtained from the Survey of Household Spending from a more recent period.
-Figure 1 shows the major CPI components and their respective weights for Canada, based on consumer spending in 2015.
+Figure 1 shows the major CPI components and their respective weights for Alberta, based on consumer spending in 2017.

 The weight attributed to each major component determines the impact that a specific price change will have on the overall consumer budget.
-In the 2015 basket, the weight assigned to shelter was 27.15% whereas the weight assigned to clothing and footwear was 5.44%.
-This means that, a 10% increase in the price of shelter will have a much greater impact on the average consumer budget than a 10% increase in the price of clothing and footwear.
+In the 2017 basket, the weight assigned to shelter was 26.26 per cent whereas the weight assigned to clothing and footwear was 5.15 per cent.
+This means that, a 10 per cent increase in the price of shelter will have a much greater impact on the average consumer budget than a 10 per cent increase in the price of clothing and footwear.
 In an absence of weights, all goods and services would be given an equivalent degree of importance, which does not accurately represent the average consumer's expenditure basket.